 You need to read the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Bilston and Bradley and other areas of the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with buyers.
 You can also enquire as to the position with your conveyancing lawyer who carried out the work.

-The estate agent has sent us the confirmation of our purchase of a new build apartment in Bilston and Bradley.
-Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build conveyancing.
+About to purchase a new build apartment in Bilston and Bradley.
+Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
+Can you give me some examples of some of the questions asked in new build legal work.

 Set out below are examples of a few leasehold new build enquiries that you may expect your new-build leasehold conveyancing in Bilston and Bradley

 Will control of the Management Company (if any) be handed over to purchasers on completion of the last sale or earlier?
 Has the Lease plan been approved by the Land Registry and if not when will they be lodged for this purpose?
 Please supply evidence that the form of Lease proposed has been approved by the Land Registry.
 There must be mutual enforceability of lessee’s covenants.